luyadev/luya.io/docs/guide/cms/blocktypes.md

 ## Input block types

 There are several types you can use to generate your block controllers.
-Each class which support those types implements the `\luya\admin\base\TypesInterface` where you can use the type names as constant.
+Each class which support those types implements the <class name="luya\admin\base\TypesInterface" /> where you can use the type names as constant.

 |Type Name            |Constants|Description
 |---------------------|---------|-----------